 Clinical pharmacologists work in a variety of settings in academia, industry and government.
 In the laboratory setting they study biomarkers, pharmacokinetics, drug metabolism and genetics.
 In the office setting they design and evaluate clinical trials, create and implement regulation guidelines for drug use, and look at drug utilisation on local and global scales.
 In the clinical setting they work directly with patients, participate in experimental studies, and investigate adverse reactions and interactions.

-The Higher Specialist Training Programme in Clinical Pharmacology and Therapeutics commenced in 1997 and there are currently approximately 8-10 practicing clinical pharmacologists in Ireland.
+Doctors in this specialty generally combine their work with another specialty such as Cardiology, Stroke Medicine, Internal Medicine or Geriatric Medicine.
+Our Higher Specialist Training Programme in Clinical Pharmacology and Therapeutics was introduced in 1997.
+There are currently 8-10 practicing clinical pharmacologists in Ireland.

 Training in Clinical Pharmacology and Therapeutics is completed in two stages:

 - Basic Specialist Training in General Internal Medicine (or an equivalent programme) – Two years